 For the full experience, allocate a few hours to discover the secrets of Tokyo Station.
 The station building is massive and spreads on all directions underground via subterranean streets.

 Don't be shy to wander around and check the thousands of stores, restaurants, bars and department stores.
 We promise you will find a lot of interesting, truly Japanese gems.

 Outside of the modern station building, in front of the twin Marunouchi Buildings, you will find the Old Tokyo Station built in a strikingly Western architecture style.

 Stroke a cat in a Cat cafe

 A beloved attraction in Japan is the cat cafe, an establishment which allows you to eat, drink and play with cats.
 These are perfect for animal lovers not allowed or able to have their own pets at home.

 Usually, there is a small entry fee and several rules which need to be followed whilst indoors.

 One of the best-rated cat cafes can be found in Shinjuku, about 10 mins walk from Takadanobaba Station.
+It is called Cat Cafe Nyankoto.
 The cafe is on the 2nd floor.
 You will get free WiFi and drinks included in the entry fee.